xieyuheng/inner/topics/logic/linear-logic.md

 - If we view linear logic as type of channel,

-  - The additive conj `&` means we can choice to `send` different messages to the channel,
+  - The additive conj `&` means
+    we can choice to `send` different messages to the channel,

-  - The additive disj `⊕` means we might `receive` different messages from the channel.
+  - The additive disj `⊕` means
+    we might `receive` different messages from the channel.

-  Note that, sending message is the dual of receiving message, and conditional is done by receiving messages and pattern matching, thus pattern matching is the dual of method call in object oriented programming.
+  Note that, sending message is the dual of receiving message, and conditional is done by receiving messages and pattern matching, thus pattern matching is the dual of method call (messages passing) in object oriented programming.

   - Recall Sandi Metz' anti-conditional programming.

 - TODO How about type of actor?

-  - Maybe it is similarly linear logic, because actor and channel+process can simulate each other.
+  - Maybe it is similarly linear logic, because actor and channel + process can simulate each other.

   - Maybe it is not linear logic, because given a actor, we can only send messages to it,